 - Where would you find your realtor?

 - Have you, or anyone you know, thought about buying a home?
 How about- has anyone you know recently gotten married?
 How about thinking of downsizing, or moving?
 Switch this question up as appropriate- because those things might mean they’d be interested in your expertise.
 If you offer free information to those people – like a report about something relevant in real estate- it’s an easy way to pick up a lead.
 Want ready-to-use reports you can personalize with your name and contact info, like “The Top 10 First-time Homebuyer Mistakes to Avoid” or “6 Steps for Selling Your Home for Top Dollar”?
-Check out the 3-Steps Real Estate Success System and download a FREE report for yourself.
+Check out Service For Life! for yourself.